 Pairing fonts can be difficult for someone with an untrained eye.
 If you’re unsure, stick to fonts from the same family or simply use one.

-Think about the smallest size you will be using your logo in.
+Think about the smallest size you’ll be using your logo in.
 Will you be able to read it?
-Are there any letters that could be misunderstood by your public?
+Are there any letters that could be misunderstood by the public?

 If you decide to add any symbols or icons to your logo, make them simple.
 Use, at most, 2-3 different colors and stay away from gradients/effects.